Check out these surprising, interesting facts about Linux and its extensive use today. If there is anything to add, please share it in the comments.

 Yes, Torvalds has written the initial codes of Linux, but you won’t find him writing codes in the present days.

 I write very little code these days and haven’t for a long time because all my real work is spent on reading and writing emails.
 It’s mostly about communication, not coding.Linux Torvalds

 When Linux Torvalds introduced the first kernel, it had only 10,250 lines of codes and occupied only 65 KB.
 For comparison, the present number of lines of Linux codes is composed of more than 27 million.

 4. Hidden Dates in the Linux Kernel

 Let’s now talk about the variables and their values in the

 reboot.h header file in the Linux kernel source repository.
 Did you know that there is an Easter egg hidden in the Linux

 reboot() system call?

-reboot() system call to prevent it from errantly being called, for you wouldn’t want to accidentally reboot your system after all.
+reboot() system call to prevent it from being called errantly, for you wouldn’t want to reboot your system accidentally.
 There are two arguments labeled

 0xfee1dead as a value.
 However,